ScandiumSG/ITP_DiaryApplication/readme.md

 </br>

 These sources have actively been used during this project.
 Therefor would we love to give some credit to the content creators of these.
 Links of the most used ons are included belove.
+There is, however, many more sources used but five pages of sorce description would hardly be read by anyone.

 -   [Simpleexample2](https://gitlab.stud.idi.ntnu.no/it1901/simpleexample2)
 -   [Simpleexample](https://gitlab.stud.idi.ntnu.no/it1901/simpleexample)